spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/25-create-vm-namespace.md

 # Prerequisites

-- A registered Custom Registry to store the Spectro VM Dashboard.
+- A registered Custom Registry to store the Spectro VM Dashboard pack.

-- Any others ??

 # Enablement